-Such true-life stories highlight how vital a ballistic body armour gear has become in today’s asymmetric combat scenarios for soldiers and law enforcement personals.
-However, various researches and studies point otherwise towards the growing aversion in wearing ballistic body armour by soldiers and police officers.
-Despite knowing the advantages of wearing body armour, many soldiers and law enforcing personals do not consider body armour to be as important as their standard issue firearms when they suit up for duty.
+Such true-life stories highlight how vital ballistic body armour gear has become in today’s asymmetric combat scenarios for soldiers and law enforcement personals.
+However, various researches and studies point otherwise towards the growing aversion to wearing ballistic body armour by soldiers and police officers.
+Despite knowing the advantages of wearing body armour, many soldiers and law enforcing personals do not consider body armour to be as important as their standard-issue firearms when they suit up for duty.

 With their 6th Generation ultra-lightweight armouring technology, MKU has not only pioneered in reducing the body armour weight by up to 40% as compared to standard body armour solutions.
 But have also ergonomically designed the body armour to address the various concerns around comfort, heat stress and manoeuvrability.

-A soldier or police officer generally wear a soft armour for protection from handgun and fragment projectiles.
+A soldier or police officer generally wear soft armour for protection from handgun and fragment projectiles.
 Whereas he inserts into his vest a hardened ballistic armour plate for rifle protection.
-Being bogged down by so much weight all day long, they start to face spine and back related problems.
-The engineers at MKU have designed the body armour vests innovatively to provide proper weight distribution to the heavy armour inserts inside the armour vests, and provide support to the spine during prolonged wearing.
+Being bogged down by so much weight all day long, they start to face spine and back-related problems.
+The engineers at MKU have designed the body armour vests innovatively to provide proper weight distribution to the heavy armour inserts inside the armour vests and provide support to the spine during prolonged wearing.

-Generally, in standard body armours the fabric of the vest doesn’t help in sweat absorption.
+Generally, in standard body armours, the fabric of the vest doesn’t help in sweat absorption.
 With constant sweating and no room for ventilation, there are chances for microbial growth that can lead to skin irritation and allergies.
-However, the fabric used by MKU in body armour solutions has special mesh lining and reversible seams that facilitates for ventilation and sweat absorption.
-Also, the fabric is designed with wicking characteristics to absorb and drain-out the excess sweat.
-It is also a high abrasion resistant fabric, which doesn’t lead to rashes at abrasion prone regions such as inner sides of shoulders and bottoms.
+However, the fabric used by MKU in body armour solutions has a special mesh lining and reversible seams that facilitates ventilation and sweat absorption.
+Also, the fabric is designed with wicking characteristics to absorb and drain out the excess sweat.
+It is also a high abrasion-resistant fabric, which doesn’t lead to rashes at abrasion prone regions such as the inner sides of the shoulders and bottoms.
 Thus, eliminating any chances of skin problems for the wearer.